 Maximize compatibility with current and future user agents, including assistive technologies.

-Since repair techniques vary among user agents, authors cannot assume that content will be accurately parsed into a data structure or that it will be rendered correctly by specialized user agents, including assistive technologies, unless the content is created according to the rules defined in the formal grammar for that technology.
+Because repair techniques vary among user agents, authors cannot assume that content is accurately parsed into a data structure or that it is rendered correctly by specialized user agents, including assistive technologies, unless the content is created according to the rules defined in the formal grammar for that technology.
 In markup languages, errors in element and attribute syntax and failure to provide properly nested start/end tags lead to errors that prevent user agents from parsing the content reliably.
 Therefore, the Success Criterion requires that the content can be parsed using only the rules of the formal grammar.

 Follow the guidelines under How to Meet Success Criteria 4.1.1.